 - The LLC’s registered agent’s name, address and contact details

 - Details on your LLC’s planned date of formation

 File Your Articles of Organization onlineFILE ONLINE

 Colorado does offer an expedited processing option on payment of an additional fee.
 For details, please read the State’s fee schedule.

 The State of Colorado does not mandate that your LLC publish a public notice of formation.

 Create an Operating Agreement for Your Colorado LLC

-An operating agreement consists of the terms agreed between the members of the LLC and acts as a core document for the clear, smooth, and effective functioning of the LLC.
-Although it is not mandatory by law to form an operating agreement, it helps avoid internal confusion, and defines responsibilities as well as liabilities.
+An operating agreement consists of the terms agreed between the members of the LLC and acts as a core document for the LLC’s clear, smooth, and effectual functioning.

 - Name, address and contact details of the members.